dcml-cn/dcml-cn.github.io/projects/petsurv.md

 --
 ### Machine Learning Frameworks

 Based on a classical processing of feature extraction from tumor regions in the images followed by a random survival forest for the prognosis predictions.
 The main technical contribution of this work is the conception of an unified machine learning framework  capable of automatic feature and model selection to optimize the risk predictions.
-This work was among the first in combining patient and PET image data for prognosis prediction in the context of multiple myeloma, and to link quantitative features(radiomics) to the risk for multiple myeloma [1].
+This work was among the first in combining patient and PET image data for prognosis prediction in the context of multiple myeloma, and to link quantitative features(radiomics) to the risk for multiple myeloma [[IJCARS 2019]](#ijcars2019).
 The benefits were further demonstrated on two prospective clinical datasets\footnote{\bibentry{jamet2020random}}.

-[1] Leveraging Random Survial Forest and PET images for prognosis of multiple myeloma at diagnosis.
+* <a id="ijcars2019">[IJCARS2019]</a>
   Ludivine Morvan, Thomas Carlier, Bastien Jamet, Clément Bailly, Caroline Bodet-Milin, Philippe Moreau, Francoise Kraeber-Bodéré, and Diana Mateus.
+  Leveraging Random Survial Forest and PET images for prognosis of multiple myeloma at diagnosis.
   Int. journal of computer assisted radiology and surgery (IJCARS 2019)

-[2]
+* [2]